 You might have noticed that you created the file 0.25" larger than the larger file size.
 That's because a file for printing has to incorporate bleeds that will print right up to the edge of the paper; to create this effect, you have to extend the page elements and background beyond the page trim size (called bleed allowance).
 Most print applications require at least 1/8" bleed allowance on any bleed edge.

-1. With forefathers.psd open, zoom in so you can clearly see the page rulers.
+1. With forefathers.psd open, choose View>New Guide Layout.